RealJeeshop/jeeshop/README.md

 # Components
 ## <a name="Jeeshop-Admin">Jeeshop-Admin</a>
-Jeeshop-Admin is a responsive AngularJS client application designed to manage efficiently an e-commerce store.
+Jeeshop-Admin is a responsive single page application application designed to manage jeeshop stores.
-It consumes Jeeshop [REST api backend](#backend) to perform common store management operations.
+It uses Jeeshop [RESTFul APIs](#backend) to perform common store management operations.

-## <a name="backend">REST APIs</a>
+## <a name="backend">RESTFul APIs</a>
-Jeeshop REST APIs are designed to enable e-commerce and user management easily for a store front-end application.
+Jeeshop RESTFul APIs are designed to enable e-commerce and user management on a jeeshop store front-end application.
-They are also used internally by [Jeeshop-Admin](#Jeeshop-Admin).
+(They are also used heavily by [Jeeshop-Admin](#Jeeshop-Admin))

 Jeeshop REST APIs are organized per domain:
 * [Product catalogs](http://jeeshop.github.io/docs/1.0/rest/catalog/generated-docs/rest-api.html)